MKS Instruments (NASDAQ:MKSI) Shares Gap Down to $99.14

-MKS Instruments, Inc. (NASDAQ:MKSI – Get Free Report) shares gapped down before the market opened on Friday .
+MKS Instruments, Inc. (NASDAQ:MKSI – Get Free Report) gapped down before the market opened on Friday .
 The stock had previously closed at $99.14, but opened at $93.98.
-MKS Instruments shares last traded at $92.73, with a volume of 229,758 shares.
+MKS Instruments shares last traded at $92.73, with a volume of 229,758 shares changing hands.

-Several research firms have recently issued reports on MKSI.
-StockNews.com began coverage on shares of MKS Instruments in a research note on Thursday, October 5th.
-They issued a “hold” rating for the company.
-TheStreet lowered shares of MKS Instruments from a “c-” rating to a “d+” rating in a research report on Tuesday, October 3rd.
-Finally, Needham & Company LLC reduced their price target on shares of MKS Instruments from $113.00 to $96.00 and set a “buy” rating for the company in a research report on Thursday, November 2nd.
-Three equities research analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the stock has an average rating of “Moderate Buy” and an average price target of $102.40.
+Several research firms have commented on MKSI.
+StockNews.com began coverage on shares of MKS Instruments in a report on Thursday, October 5th.
+They set a “hold” rating on the stock.
+Needham & Company LLC dropped their price objective on shares of MKS Instruments from $113.00 to $96.00 and set a “buy” rating on the stock in a report on Thursday, November 2nd.
+Finally, TheStreet downgraded shares of MKS Instruments from a “c-” rating to a “d+” rating in a report on Tuesday, October 3rd.
+Three analysts have rated the stock with a hold rating and six have given a buy rating to the company.
+According to MarketBeat.com, the company currently has an average rating of “Moderate Buy” and an average price target of $102.40.

-MKS Instruments (NASDAQ:MKSI – Get Free Report) last released its quarterly earnings data on Wednesday, November 1st.
-The scientific and technical instruments company reported $1.46 EPS for the quarter, beating the consensus estimate of $1.00 by $0.46.
+MKS Instruments (NASDAQ:MKSI – Get Free Report) last announced its earnings results on Wednesday, November 1st.
+The scientific and technical instruments company reported $1.46 earnings per share for the quarter, beating analysts’ consensus estimates of $1.00 by $0.46.
+The business had revenue of $932.00 million for the quarter, compared to the consensus estimate of $931.50 million.
 MKS Instruments had a negative net margin of 45.04% and a positive return on equity of 10.10%.
-The business had revenue of $932.00 million for the quarter, compared to the consensus estimate of $931.50 million.
-During the same period in the prior year, the firm earned $2.74 earnings per share.
-The company’s revenue was down 2.3% compared to the same quarter last year.
-As a group, equities research analysts expect that MKS Instruments, Inc. will post 4.14 EPS for the current fiscal year.
+MKS Instruments’s quarterly revenue was down 2.3% on a year-over-year basis.
+During the same period last year, the firm posted $2.74 earnings per share.
+As a group, research analysts anticipate that MKS Instruments, Inc. will post 4.14 EPS for the current year.

 MKS Instruments Announces Dividend

-The company also recently declared a quarterly dividend, which was paid on Friday, December 8th.
-Stockholders of record on Monday, November 27th were issued a $0.22 dividend.
-This represents a $0.88 dividend on an annualized basis and a dividend yield of 0.95%.
+The firm also recently declared a quarterly dividend, which was paid on Friday, December 8th.
+Shareholders of record on Monday, November 27th were given a dividend of $0.22 per share.
+This represents a $0.88 dividend on an annualized basis and a yield of 0.95%.
 The ex-dividend date of this dividend was Friday, November 24th.
-MKS Instruments’s payout ratio is -3.42%.
+MKS Instruments’s payout ratio is currently -3.42%.

-In related news, EVP David Philip Henry bought 2,500 shares of the stock in a transaction that occurred on Tuesday, November 7th.
-The shares were acquired at an average cost of $68.34 per share, with a total value of $170,850.00.
-Following the completion of the purchase, the executive vice president now directly owns 11,073 shares of the company’s stock, valued at approximately $756,728.82.
-The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Insiders own 0.46% of the company’s stock.
+In other MKS Instruments news, EVP David Philip Henry purchased 2,500 shares of MKS Instruments stock in a transaction on Tuesday, November 7th.
+The shares were acquired at an average cost of $68.34 per share, for a total transaction of $170,850.00.
+Following the completion of the transaction, the executive vice president now directly owns 11,073 shares of the company’s stock, valued at $756,728.82.
+The purchase was disclosed in a filing with the SEC, which is available at this link.
+Company insiders own 0.46% of the company’s stock.

 Institutional Investors Weigh In On MKS Instruments